Bram2323/PB-Twitch-Mod/README.md

 - Send Bridge: The key that you need to press to send the bridge

+- Load Layout: The key that you need to press to load the current layout the streamer has

 # Advanced Settings
 - Key: The key/token it will use for authentication, will automatically be filled in if you linked your twitch with the game.